basicallydan/interfake/readme.md

 npm install interfake -g
 ```

-A JSON array of request/response pairs ("endpoints") you can write APIs and run them multiple times using the global `interfake` executable.
+A JSON array of request/response pairs ("endpoints") you can write APIs and run them multiple times using the global `interfake` executable, and the JSON syntax.

 ### Example ([more examples](/examples-command-line))